Clicky

 Best Rubber (Curry) Brush: Kong ZoomGroomVIEW PRICE

 When it comes to gentle grooming, especially for short-haired breeds, the Kong ZoomGroom brush is a great choice.
-It has relatively long rubber teeth, so it can penetrate to the skin to stimulate natural oil production.
-It also does a decent job of removing dirt and loose hair.
+It has relatively long rubber teeth, so it can penetrate the coat to stimulate natural oil production.
+We also found that the Kong does a great job of removing dirt and loose hair.

-My favorite in this category is the Kong ZoomGroom due to its durable design and flexible bristles.
-It has an ergonomic handle for comfortable grooming, along with a soft-yet-firm rubber design.
-If you want a curry brush that’s great for removing dead hair and leaves your dog’s coat looking refreshed, it’s an excellent choice.
+The ZoomGroom has an ergonomic handle for comfortable grooming, along with a soft-yet-firm rubber design.
+If you want a curry brush that’s great for removing dead hair and leaves your dog’s coat looking refreshed, our testing found it to be an excellent choice.

 It’s important to have realistic expectations of a rubber brush though.
 Curry brushes are designed to massage the skin while removing dead hair, but they aren’t great at tackling mats or tangles.
 The Kong ZoomGroom also isn’t designed to be chewed – it’s certainly not as durable as a Kong toy!